 5. If you were debt-free and had ten million dollars in the bank, what would you do with the rest of your life?

 What to Do After Finding a Key Interest

 You’ve identified a few issues from answering the above questions.
 Now let’s go through an example.

 I’ll use watching NASCAR as your favorite activity.
-Let’s say you watch NASCAR, you talk about NASCAR, you live NASCAR, and you ask, “How can I make a living from NASCAR?”
-This is a large business with huge investments, not to mention the skill you need to manage, promote, drive, or repair NASCAR race cars.
+Let’s say you watch NASCAR, you talk about it all the time, you live it, and you ask, “How can I make a living from NASCAR?”
+This is a large business with huge investments, not to mention the skill you need to manage, promote, drive, or repair race cars.
 So you think, “Even though I love it, there’s no way I can get into this business.”

 Well, those are legitimate concerns, but you need to shift your focus.
-You could create an online NASCAR club, a NASCAR website, a NASCAR blog, or a NASCAR newsletter.
+You could create an online club, a website, a blog, or a newsletter related to NASCAR.
 All of these are good candidates for creating an advertising revenue model.